UnifiedPush/specifications/specifications_dbus.md

 ### org.unifiedpush.Connector1.NewEndpoint (String, String) → nothing

-The distributor calls this method to inform the connector that the endpoint URL for sending push messages has changed.
-In addition to implementing this method, the connector SHOULD also call [org.unifiedpush.Distributor1.Register](#orgunifiedpushdistributor1register-string--string-string) on every startup to fetch the newest endpoint URL, in case it missed this call.
+The distributor calls this method to inform the connector of the endpoint URL, both after registering for the first time, and if the endpoint changes afterwards.
+In addition to implementing this method, the connector SHOULD also call [org.unifiedpush.Distributor1.Register](#orgunifiedpushdistributor1register-string--string-string) on every startup to request the newest endpoint URL, in case it missed this call otherwise.

 The first argument is the token of the connection, and the second argument is the new endpoint.
 This method does not return anything.